hablapps/pairstrading/PostPairsTrading.md

 ```
 As can be seen, we assume that the HDB process is listening at a given `port` in the local machine.
 We just `hopen` a connection with it and get the `hdb` handle.

 Then, we define the query that we want the HDB to run.
-In this case, we declare `rs`, which takes the (n)umber of historic days and the involved (symb)ol(s) for which we want to retrieve data, as arguments.
+In this case, we declare `rs`, which takes the (n)umber of historic days and the involved (sym)bol(s) for which we want to retrieve data, as arguments.

 ```q
 rs:{[n;syms]select from prices where date within (.z.d-tr;.z.d),sym in syms}
 ```